Woolf Institute Annual Visiting Fellowships

-The Woolf Institute, which specialises in the study of relations between Jews, Christians and Muslims from a multidisciplinary perspective, invites applications for its annual visiting fellowship.
+The Woolf Institute, which specialises in the study of relations between Jews, Christians and Muslims from a multidisciplinary perspective, invites applications for the Annual Visiting Fellowship.

 The successful candidate will be expected to be involved in a project of academic research or public education in an area relevant to the Institute's work.
 The Fellow will be asked to present their work at a symposium on the subject of their project proposal.